In previous chapters, we learned how to write our own simple R programs by directly creating data frames in RStudio with the

 data.frame() function, the

-tibble() function, or the
+tibble() function, and the

 In practice, however, this is not how people generally exchange data.
-You might recall that in Section 2.2.1 Transferring data I briefly mentioned the need to get data into R that others have stored in various different file types.
+You might recall that in Section 2.2.1 Transferring data We briefly mentioned the need to get data into R that others have stored in various different file types.
 These file types are also sometimes referred to as file formats.
 Common examples encountered in epidemiology include database files, spreadsheets, text files, SAS data sets, and Stata data sets.

 Further, the data frames we’ve created so far don’t currently live in our global environment from one programming session to the next.
 We haven’t yet learned how to efficiently store our data long-term.
 We think the limitations of having to manually create a data frame every time we start a new programming session are probably becoming obvious to you at this point.

 In this part of the book, we will learn to import data stored in various different file types into R for data management and analysis, we will learn to store R data frames in a more permanent way so that we can come back later to modify or analyze them, and we will learn to export data so that we may efficiently share it with others.